iswarya9313/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

       Connect SQL to Power BI/Tableau, import the data, and create interactive dashboards.

 4.Develop 10 SQL Queries

      Formulate and execute 10 SQL queries to extract key insights from the data.
      These queries should address important business questions and support the analysis steps below.

+Results

+   The final deliverable will be a comprehensive EDA report for Global Electronics, featuring:

+   Clean and integrated datasets.

+   In-depth insights into customer demographics, purchasing behaviors, product performance, store operations, and currency impact.

+   Visually compelling dashboards in Power BI/Tableau.

+   Actionable recommendations for enhancing marketing strategies, optimizing inventory, improving sales forecasting, guiding product development, and informing store expansion decisions.